Sport in Pakistan: Mixed Martial Arts

 Mixed Martial Arts Pakistan is the premiere mixed martial arts (MMA) and martial arts promotion based in Pakistan that was created in December 2007 by Bashir Ahmad to promote martial arts (and martial sports such as boxing and wrestling) styles in Pakistan with a particular focus on mixed martial arts competition.

 Anita Karim is the first international female Mixed Martial Arts fighter from Pakistan to win multiple national and international-level bouts.
+Manesha Ali won gold for Pakistan at the MMA World Cup in Angola.

+Asim Khan made history by becoming the first Pakistani MMA fighter to win a medal at the Asian Games, clinching bronze in the Men's modern 60 kg on the sport's debut at the 2026 edition in Aichi-Nagoya after falling in the semi-final.

 Taekwondo

 The Pakistan Taekwondo Federation is the national governing body to develop and promote the sport of Taekwondo in Pakistan.
 Taekwondo was introduced in Pakistan by Korean Consulate in Karachi in 1962.
 The federation was established in 1977 and granted affiliation by World Taekwondo.
 In 1982, the federation was affiliated with the Pakistan Olympic Association (POA) and Pakistan Sports Board (PSB).

 It is a regular part of the biannual National Games.
 The federation organizes the annual National Taekwondo Championship.